Select Page

 The mission, the overarching mission may stay the same, or it may change.

-The essence of your purpose may stay the same over a lifetime, but how it looks and how you navigate through it may change, and your rules get to change to accommodate your own growth and the direction that you wish to go in.
+The essence of your purpose may stay the same over a lifetime, but how it looks and how you navigate through it may change.

 Have a beautiful day.